inveneo/RFAnalysisJS/README.md

 To be documented

 ### Future Work
-* Redo the Elevation Analysis tool to use D3 instead of Raphael.js
+* Redo the Point-Point Link Analysis to use D3 instead of Raphael.js
-* Merge the Elevation Analysis tool with the Viewshed tool
+* Merge the Point-Point Link Analysis with the Viewshed Analysis
-* Cache Google's elevation data on the Viewshed tool so when you zoom in, we can grab the elevation values and redraw without another API call
+* Cache Google's elevation data on the Viewshed Analysis so when you zoom in, we can grab the elevation values and redraw without another API call
 * Put this in some kind of package management system and break up the files in a more modular way to develop with
+* Highlight intrusions into the Fresnel zone in Point-Point Link Analysis
+* Allow for a variable tolerance (intrusion) level in the Viewshed Analysis -- e.g. a slider might permit the user to adjust for intrusions ranging from 0 to 100%, which would then alter the resulting viewshed.
+Typically one might allow for intrusions of up to 40% (or 60% unobstructed) in the first Fresnel zone.

 ### References